 If You Have an H-1B Spouse: Change to Dependent H-4 Status

-If you happen to have a spouse who also is working in the U.S. with an H-1B visa, you can file an application to change your status to H-4 as a dependent.
+If you happen to have a spouse who also is working in the U.S. with an H-1B visa, you can file an application to change your status from H-1B to H-4 dependent.
 As long as your spouse is maintaining lawful H-1B status, you can remain here in H-4 status.
 This would give you time to apply for work authorization as an H-4 and then get a new job.

-B-2 Tourist Visa
+Apply for a B-2 Tourist Visa

 Many people ask about filing an application to change from H-1B status to B-2 tourist status to remain in the U.S. to search for a new job.
 This can be done, although if you find a new job before USCIS approves your B-2 status, you almost certainly will need to take a trip back to your home country to get a visa to reenter the United States in your new job status.